Acts 13:13-52, AD48.

-Paul Teaches at Psidian Antioch in the local Synagogue (church) for two meetings.
+Paul teaches at Pisidian Antioch in the local Synagogue (church) for two meetings.

-Notice Paul teaches from the Old Testament to show who Jesus is the Son of God.
+Notice Paul teaches from the Old Testament to show that Jesus is the Son of God.

 13:13 Then Paul and his men set sail from Paphos and arrived in Perga in Pamphylia, where John left them and went back to Jerusalem.
 14 They left Perga and arrived in Antioch in Pisidia.
 On the Sabbath day, they went into the synagogue and sat down.
 15 After the reading of the Law and the Prophets, the synagogue leaders asked them, “Brothers, if you have any message of encouragement for the people, you may speak.”